-The Audit Committee comprises three (3) Non-Executive Directors during FYE 30 September 2022, all of whom are Independent Directors.
+The Audit Committee comprises three (3) Non-Executive Directors during FYE 30 September 2023, with a majority of them being independent directors.
 A member of the ARMC, Mr. Thee Kok Chuan is a member of the Malaysian Institute of Accountants.